isomerpages/pa-chingay/_join-us/Volunteers.md

 We would like to invite you to join us as volunteers to support the parade and contribute to the positive experiences of people from all walks of life.

-Alternatively, if you have any type of performing talents, you may wish to register for an opportunity to be part of Chingay by visiting the Performer page:  [https://www.chingay.com/join-us/performers](https://www.chingay.com/join-us/performers).
+Alternatively, if you would like to be a part of the performing contingent, you may register via:  [https://www.chingay.com/join-us/performers](https://www.chingay.com/join-us/performers).

 #### **Pre-Requisites for Volunteer Application**